 For a better and more detailed guide on taking care of sarees, click here.

 How To Rework Your Old Saree

 If you are wondering why reuse old sarees when you can buy new clothes, saving time and energy?
 It is because there is a lot you can create using your old sarees, which is not possible when shopping for new clothes.
-It is eco friendly and pocket friendly.
-Stitching your clothes allows you to create something that is comfortable and is size-inclusive.
-Here are a few ways on how to rework your old saree.
+It is eco-friendly and pocket friendly.
+Stitching your clothes allows you to create something that is comfortable and size-inclusive.
+Here are a few ways how to rework your old saree.